therebedragons101/g_data_binding_lib/README.md

 License (GPL/LGPL)

 **IMPORTANT!
-Currently there is a bug in Vala that needs patch in order to compile https://bugzilla.gnome.org/show_bug.cgi?id=769903 or anything related to flags just crashes application
+Currently as of 0.32 there is a bug in Vala that needs patch in order to compile https://bugzilla.gnome.org/show_bug.cgi?id=769903 or anything related to flags just crashes application.
+Patch is now upstream, but it will only take effect in next release.

 To get as simple and best possible overview running "demo_and_tutorial" is probably by far best method as tutorial not only shows how to do bindings,